What is Multiple Linear Regression?

 - β0 is the y-intercept, i.e., the value of y when both xi and x2 are 0.

-- β1 and β2 are the regression coefficients that represent the change in y relative to a one-unit change in xi1 and xi2, respectively.
+- β1 and β2 are the regression coefficients representing the change in y relative to a one-unit change in xi1 and xi2, respectively.

 - βp is the slope coefficient for each independent variable